MrPatben8/AutoStemReloaded/README.md

 * Convert large files.
 * Fully configurable STEM options, track colors and names, compressor and limiter.
 * Duplicate song finder/manager.
+* Convert STEM files back into simple MP3s.
+(Useful for upgrading music from Spleeter to Demucs quality)

 ### Getting Started
 * Clone or download and extract the repository.